Adelaide Loop (Australia - 11 days)

 Estimated Max Elevation: 1,839m (6,033ft)

 Traveller Note!
-If planning your journey during the Southern Hemisphere winter (June – August) be aware that the Great Alpine Road and routes through the Snowy Mountains can experience temporary snow closures.
+If planning your journey during the Southern Hemisphere winter (June – August) be aware that the Great Alpine Road can experience temporary snow closures.
 By law, all vehicles entering the alpine resorts during the declared snow season must carry diamond-pattern snow chains and be prepared for sub-zero driving conditions.

 Couldn't load pickup availability